yochaim/p/Untitled5.md

 The Long Short-Term Memory network or LSTM network is a type of recurrent neural network used in deep learning because very large architectures can be successfully trained.
 Is a recurrent neural network that is trained using Backpropagation Through Time and overcomes the vanishing gradient problem

-* We train the model twice, foe each gender
+* We train the model twice, Once for each gender

 ```python
 from __future__ import print_function